-The information called for by this item is incorporated herein by reference to "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 55 through 58 of the Corporation's Annual Report to Stockholders for the year ended December 31, 2012.
+The information called for by this item is incorporated herein by reference to "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 11-53 of the Corporation's 2013 Annual Report to Stockholders.

-(2) The Corporation's current stock buyback program, announced March 14, 2012, authorizes the purchase of up to 10.0 million shares of the Corporation's common stock.
+(2) On April 16, 2013, the Corporation announced that its Board of Directors authorized the Corporation to repurchase up to 12.0 million shares of the Corporation's common stock.
 The program has no fixed expiration date.